meltyourface/blank/posts/Maier-Magician/Ancient-Divination-Techniques-Scrying-with-Crystal-Balls-Mirrors-and-Sacred-Water/index.md

 2. Enchanted Mirror

-Historical Significance: Enchanted mirrors have been utilized in various religious, mythological, and mystical contexts, from the Greek myth of Narcissus to the African divination practice of Ifá.
+**Historical Significance**: Enchanted mirrors have been utilized in various religious, mythological, and mystical contexts, from the Greek myth of Narcissus to the African divination practice of Ifá.
 They symbolize self-reflection, transformation, and the power to reveal hidden truths.

-Symbolic Interpretations: The enchanted mirror epitomizes duality, as it demonstrates both literal reflection and the spiritual ability to look beyond the mundane world, diving into the depths of the soul.
+**Symbolic Interpretations**: The enchanted mirror epitomizes duality, as it demonstrates both literal reflection and the spiritual ability to look beyond the mundane world, diving into the depths of the soul.

 Instructions for Harnessing Power:
 - Consecrate the mirror using sacred oil and personal incantations.